 Preparing for JavaFX Application Development

-- Make sure that the JavaFX plugin is enabled.
+Make sure that the JavaFX plugin is enabled.
 (JavaFX support in IntelliJ IDEA in based on the JavaFX plugin.
 This plugin is bundled with the IDE and enabled by default.)
-See To make sure that the JavaFX plugin is enabled.
+See Make sure that the JavaFX plugin is enabled.

-- If necessary, specify the path to the JavaFX Scene Builder executable file.
+If necessary, specify the path to the JavaFX Scene Builder executable file.
 If you do so, you'll be able to open your FXML files in the Scene Builder right in IntelliJ IDEA.
-See To specify the path to the JavaFX Scene Builder executable file.
+See Specify the path to the JavaFX Scene Builder executable.

-- Create a project for your JavaFX application development.
+Create a project for your JavaFX application development.
 Your can create the corresponding project from scratch or, if you already have the source files you want to continue working with, you can create a project by importing the corresponding sources.
-See Creating a project for JavaFX development or Configuring projects.
+See Create a project for JavaFX development or Import a project.
 See also, Using Scene Builder with IntelliJ IDEA.

 Even though the JavaFX plugin is enabled by default, it's always worth making sure that this plugin is still enabled before you start developing a JavaFX application.